 Beaches are the number one attraction in Mallorca and we enjoyed traveling to a new beach every day.
 Playa del Puerto de Pollensa was our favorite place to head for a relaxing day at the beach with the kids.
 The water was really calm here and there were small paddle boats with slides available to rent on the beach.

 The restaurants in Mallorca were all super family friendly.
-We never felt out of place with kids enjoying a meal, and this such a nice relaxing change!
+We never felt out of place with kids enjoying a meal, and this was such a nice relaxing change!
 We particularly enjoyed a five-star meal at Son Brull hotel and spa.

-Switzerland with kids
+Switzerland with Kids: Grindelwald

-When it comes to family friendly destinations in Europe, the Swiss alpine resort town of Grindelwald ticks all the boxes.
+When it comes to family-friendly destinations in Europe, the Swiss alpine resort town of Grindelwald ticks all the boxes.
 Located in central Switzerland, just an hour and a half from both Bern and Lucerne, Grindelwald is easily accessible by both public transport and car.

 The town is well-known as a ski resort in winter but, during the warmer months, Grindelwald boasts a huge array of activities that kids of all ages will enjoy.

 There are plenty of options to enjoy hiking or mountain biking on the well marked trails around town, and the world-famous Jungfrau mountain excursion starts in Grindelwald, too.